 According to Aon’s 2019 Global Risk Management Survey (GRMS), organisations, industries and economies around the world are confronting more risks than ever before.
-Considering this landscape, it’s troubling that many organisations surveyed in 2019 GRMS said that they may be less prepared than they have ever been before.
+Considering this landscape, it’s troubling that many organisations surveyed in 2019 GRMS said that they may be less prepared than they’ve ever been before.
 A key insight from Aon’s 2019 GRMS is that organisations need to be more prepared than ever for the broad range of risks that threaten their ability to protect their brand, clients and stakeholders.
 Significantly, the risk that generates the most concern amongst business leaders in Australia is damage to reputation and brand.

 For 2019, damage to reputation and brand remains the top risk in Asia Pacific and the second highest risk in North America.
 Ominously, this is a fact that may shortly change.
 Each year Aon offers Global Risk Management Survey respondents the chance to assess their future risk landscape and project the top five risks that their organisations will face in three years’ time.
 For 2022, there is one drop that might be considered surprising.
 Damage to reputation and brand, which has consistently maintained its high rankings in past surveys, is predicted to fall to number 10 globally.